Welcome to The Python Playground: Loops in Python - For and While

 A loop is a programming construct that allows a block of code to run repeatedly as long as a specified condition is met.
 Python supports two types of loops:

-1. for loops: Used to iterate over a sequence (like a list, tuple, dictionary, or string).
+forloops: Used to iterate over a sequence (like a list, tuple, dictionary, or string).whileloops: Used to repeat code as long as a condition isTrue.

 Let’s dive into each type and see how they work.